Spencer Torkelson Player Props: Tigers vs. Padres

-Spencer Torkelson -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Detroit Tigers versus the San Diego Padres, with Seth Lugo on the mound, on July 21 at 6:40 PM ET.
+Spencer Torkelson -- slugging .487 in his past 10 games -- will be in action for the Detroit Tigers versus the San Diego Padres July 22 at 6:10 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Royals.

 Spencer Torkelson Game Info & Props vs. the Padres